 When you run this type of giveaway you will be able to drive traffic to and from all of your social media platforms, incentivise a range of powerful social media actions including visits, follows, Retweets and even check-ins, encourage email signups, send users to any page on your website and much, much more.
-You can even use our Viral Action to kickstart a powerful cycle of social referrals and encourage loyalty with our Loyalty Bonus action.
+You can even use our Viral Share action to kickstart a powerful cycle of social referrals and encourage loyalty with our Loyalty Bonus action.

 If you want to drive comprehensive growth and strengthen your overall online presence then this type of contest is for you.

 As well as all the awesome actions you can drive, there’s a number of other reasons why you should be using your own website as the main point of entry for your contest:

 - You can maximise entry by funneling traffic into your contest from all of your channels in any way you like.

 - You have complete control over the landing page design.